×

 What do expats in Samana appreciate most about the local culture?

 "Expats in Samana, Dominican Republic, appreciate the warm and welcoming nature of the locals.
 They love the laid-back lifestyle and the slower pace of life that allows them to relax and enjoy their surroundings.
 The rich Dominican culture, filled with music, dance, and festivals, is another aspect that expats greatly appreciate.
 They also value the fresh, local cuisine, particularly the seafood, which is a specialty in Samana.
 The strong sense of community and family values present in the Dominican culture is something that resonates with many expats.
-Additionally, the natural beauty of Samana, with its stunning beaches and lush landscapes, is deeply appreciated and considered a significant part of the local culture," remarked one expat who made the move to Samana.
+Additionally, the natural beauty of Samana, with its stunning beaches and lush landscapes, is deeply appreciated and considered a significant part of the local culture," commented one expat who made the move to Samana.

 What do expats find most challenging?